-- Above all, ensure the identity of the positive individual is protected. - Interview the staff member or student's parent/guardian by telephone as soon as you receive a verbal or written report that they tested positive.
-Questions to ask include: - Were they diagnosed through a test? - If so, what type (nose swab, mouth/oral swab, or blood test). - If they had only an antibody (blood test) and they have not had any symptoms, no further action is required. - What was the test date? - What was the last day they were at school?
-(Please confirm by looking at attendance files.) - If symptoms, please ask the first day of their symptoms. - If NO symptoms, confirm the test date again. - Complete the CDPH Online COVID-19 Case Report Form: http://redcap.link/chicovidreport (select option 2 "Community congregate setting: single case or cluster of 2 or more cases").
+- Above all, ensure the identity of the positive individual is protected. - Interview the staff member or child's parent/guardian by telephone as soon as you receive a verbal or written report that they tested positive.
+Questions to ask include: - Were they were diagnosed through a test? - If so, what type (nose swab, mouth/oral swab, or blood test). - If they had only an antibody (blood test) and they have not had any symptoms, no further action is required. - What was the test date? - What was the last day they were in the facility/at your location?
+(Please confirm by looking at attendance files.) - If symptoms, please ask the first day of their symptoms. - If NO symptoms, confirm the test date again. - Complete the CDPH Online COVID-19 Case Report Form: https://redcap.link/chicovidreport (select the second option: Cluster of 2 or more cases OR single case in a congregate setting).

-Determining Who Is a Close Contact
+Determining Who is a Close Contact

-- By definition, close contacts are individuals with whom the positive case was within 6 feet for a total of 15 minutes or more cumulatively over a 24-hour period, starting 2 days prior to their first day of symptoms (or for asymptomatic individuals, 2 days prior to their test date) through their last day at school (or ten days after their onset of symptoms/test date). - Depending on the classroom structure selected by the individual school, all students and staff within the positive individual's classroom/cohort could be considered close contacts but is not required during periods of low community transmission. - Make sure to include any extracurricular activity groups (e.g., sports, music, before- and after-school programs) and shared transportation. - In general, CDPH supports a broad definition of cohorts and broad quarantine of cohorts to facilitate timely quarantine and reduce transmission. - In order to protect school operations, rotation of teachers among cohorts should be limited and/or activities of the teacher with the cohort should be limited to reduce number of exposed students should a teacher become infected. - Assess whether there were any other staff members not assigned to the classroom/cohort or students in other classrooms/cohorts with whom the positive individual had close contact (e.g., siblings or substitute teachers).
-If the positive individual is a staff member, this assessment should include an interview of that staff member.
+- By definition, close contacts are individuals with whom the positive case was within 6 feet for a total of 15 minutes or more cumulatively over a 24-hour period starting 2 days prior to their first day of symptoms (or for asymptomatic individuals, their test date) through their last day at the facility/your location (or ten days after their onset of symptoms/test date). - During Phase 3 or 4 of the COVID-19 response, all children and staff within the positive individual's classroom should be considered close contacts. - In order to protect childcare operations, rotation of staff between classrooms should be limited to reduce number of exposed children and staff should a staff member become infected. - Assess whether there were any other staff members not assigned to the classroom or children in other classrooms with whom the positive individual had close contact (e.g., children or siblings of positive individuals).
+If the positive individual is a staff member, this assessment should include an interview of that staff member. - CDC has released new interim quarantine guidance for vaccinated persons: - Individuals who are fully vaccinated (i.e., are ≥2 weeks following receipt of the second dose in a two-dose COVID- 19 vaccine series or ≥2 weeks following receipt of 1 dose of a single-dose COVID-19 vaccine) are not required to quarantine if identified as a close contact.
+The "COVID Testing Guide" figure on page 7 has been updated to align.